QuinnHLIU/Chinese-Monetary-Policy-Shock-Identification/README.md

 ### 1.1 Monetary Events

-Scrape the exact timing (minute level) of monetary events from the (http://www.pbc.gov.cn/zhengcehuobisi/125207/125213/125431/125475/index.html)[official website] of People's Bank of China (PBOC).
+Scrape the exact timing (minute level) of monetary events from the [official website](http://www.pbc.gov.cn/zhengcehuobisi/125207/125213/125431/125475/index.html) of People's Bank of China (PBOC).

 We in particular emphasize the distinction between conventional monetary tools and ``innovative" ones like MLF and SLF in China.
 The final sample includes 181 days, among which 116 are innovative days, and 67 are conventional days, with 2 days overlap.
 Label them as the ``PBOC days".